mirceaulinic/mirceaulinic.github.io/_posts/2016-12-01-configuration-management-with-salt-and-napalm.md

         True
 ```

-Installs a static route to ```0.0.0.0/0``` having as next hop ```1.2.2.4```, in case there are no default static routes in the table.
+Installs a static route to ```0.0.0.0/0``` having as next hop ```1.2.2.4```, as there were no default static routes found in the table.

-We have achieved the goals using less than 10 lines templates, covering the configuration syntax of for multiple vendors; most of the data (everything except the next-hop address) was dynamically collected from the *grains* and as the result of ```net.arp``` or ```route.show```, as well as it could be from [bgp.neighbors](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.napalm_bgp.html#salt.modules.napalm_bgp.neighbors) or [redis.hgetall](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.redismod.html#salt.modules.redismod.hgetall), or even generate config based on [nagios](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.nagios.html#salt.modules.nagios.run) data.
+We have achieved the goals by defining less than 10 lines long templates, covering the configuration syntax for multiple vendors.
+Most of the data (everything, except the next-hop address) was dynamically collected from the devices, through the *grains* and the result of ```net.arp``` or ```route.show```, as well as it could be from [bgp.neighbors](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.napalm_bgp.html#salt.modules.napalm_bgp.neighbors) or [ntp.stats](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.napalm_ntp.html#salt.modules.napalm_ntp.stats) or [redis.hgetall](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.redismod.html#salt.modules.redismod.hgetall), or [nagios](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.nagios.html#salt.modules.nagios.run) or anything else.
 This is a genuine example of an orchestrator: configuration data depends on the operational data and vice-versa.